McGovern7/ardupilot-nav-scripts/README.md

 Navigation Scripts to Maneuver an Ardupilot Copter, and map, through a Virtual Maze Environment using built in Odometry, GPS, and an integrated LiDAR.

 ## DESCRIPTION
 This project’s workspace branches from the ardupilot_ros pull request which integrates ROS2’s Nav2 feature.
-This project’s scope involves the creation of two Python scripts which use the same ROS2 sensor data to maneuver the drone in a 3D maze using different navigation logic.
+This project’s scope involves the creation of two Python scripts which use the ROS2 LaserScan data to maneuver the drone in a 3D maze using different navigation logic.

 ## INSTALLATION
 Recommended Installation Video [Here](https://www.youtube.com/watch?v=2BhyKyzKAbM)